Qowaiv/qowaiv-domainmodel/README.md

 ## Command Processor
 An approach often used when applying event sourcing is the [(command pattern)https://en.wikipedia.org/wiki/Command_pattern];
-every change on the domain(s), is described by a command, that is handled by a single command handler.
+every change on the domain(s) is triggerd by a command, which is handled by a single command handler.

-As it should be irrelevant to the sender of the command, which handler handles the command, a command processor can be useful to do just that: ensure that the registered handler handles the command at hand.
+As it should be irrelevant to the sender of the command which handler handles the command, a command processor can be useful to do just that: ensure that the registered handler handles the command at hand.

 The (abstract) `Qowaiv.DomainModel.Commands.CommandProcessor<TReturnType>`
-allows to call registered command handlers registered for a specific command (type).
+orchestrates command handlers to command (types).
 To reduce the usage of reflection, the actual call is a (one-time) compiled expression, stored in a dictionary.
-It can deal with any (except `void`, including both sync and async) return type, any (generic) command handler interface  of preference.
+It can deal with any (except `void`, including both sync and async) return type, and any (generic) command handler interface of preference.

 A typical implementation, using Microsoft's `System.IServiceProvider`, looks like this: